 Ambients

-Fascinated by the idea of creating representative soundscapes and the ability to tell stories without the need or pressure for perfect vocals and began work on a new collection of electronic instrumentals named “Ambients”.
+Fascinated by the idea of creating representative soundscapes and the ability to tell stories without the need or pressure for perfect vocals, Synoiz began work on a new collection of electronic instrumentals named “Ambients”.
 The 13-track demo was finished on Halloween 2008 but it would take almost a full year of tweaking, promotion, re-recording and multiple mastering sessions before the album was completed and ready for release.

 During this period a series of promotional singles were picked from the album and along with friend and local film maker Ian Lawlor and his team at 12 Ft Beast Productions a set of three music videos were planned out.
 Originally the only single intended from the album was the more commercial synthpop track "Getting Safer" however when the videos were planned two other tracks were chosen to test the waters and complete the video trilogy.